sarathcakurathi/workforce-optimizer/README.md

 ### Non-Functional Requirements

+- Configurability - Dynamic parameter changes should not require code updates
 - Modularity - Ensure that modifications to one component have minimal impact on others
 - Reusability - Products or modules should remain reusable when incorporating new requirements
 - Safety - Handle exceptions gracefully to ensure a smooth and controlled exit